-What is an Off-Shelf Merchandise Display?
+What is an Off-Shelf Merchandising Display?

-Off-shelf placement refers to any merchandising display executed at a retail location outside of your brand’s “normal” inline shelf placement.
+Off-shelf placement refers to any merchandising display executed at a retail location outside of your brand’s “normal” inline shelf merchandising placement.

-While inline placement helps to drive consistent, long-term sales with customers who are already familiar with your product, off-shelf merchandising is the best way to drive incremental sales with new customers or on new SKUs.
+While inline placement helps to drive consistent, long-term sales with customers who are already familiar with your product, off-shelf merchandising is the best way to drive incremental display sales with new customers or on new SKUs.

+Off-shelf displays help you engage with shoppers where they are not necessarily seeking your product specifically and give them the opportunity to try something new.
 Think of it as a billboard for your brand that can catch the eyes of new shoppers.
-Securing off-shelf merchandising placement helps you trial new products, take advantage of seasonality, build awareness for your brand as a whole, and drive incremental sales in strategic locations or during high-value times of the year.
+Securing off-shelf merchandising displays in retail helps you trial new products, take advantage of seasonality, build awareness for your brand as a whole, and drive incremental sales in strategic locations or during high-value times of the year.

 Tips for Merchandising End Caps